If you travel to Ecuador visit the Galapagos Islands. Take a cruise between the islands or go on a hotel there. The islands are unique in the world!

-Visiting Galapagos is an unforgettable experience.
-As Charles Darwin wrote, “the natural history of these islands is very special – Galapagos is like a small world in itself”.
+As Charles Darwin wrote, “the natural history of these islands is very special – Galapagos seems like a little world unto itself.”

-The islands are known for the fearless interaction of the animals with humans: you can snorkel here with penguins and sea lions, you can see 200 kilos of turtles wade through cactus forests and you can enjoy close-up blue-footed gannets and frigate birds.
+The islands are known for the animals’ fearless dealings with humans: you can snorkel with penguins and sea lions here, see 200-pound turtles wading through cactus forests and enjoy close-up views of blue-footed gannets and frigate birds.

-The Ecuadorian governments always worked to preserve the fragile ecological balance of the islands.
+Ecuadorian governments always made efforts to preserve the fragile ecological balance of the islands.
 Galapagos has been recognized as a National Park since 1959.
-Since 1981, the islands have been on the UNESCO World Heritage List and the ocean around them has been declared a reserve.
+Since 1981, the islands have been on UNESCO’s World Heritage List and the ocean around them has been declared a reserve.